NarrativeContentGroup/ansible-nginx/README.md

 Role Variables
 --------------

-nginx_version -- version of nginx to compile nginx_pagespeed_version -- version of pagespeed module to install
+nginx_pagespeed_version -- version of pagespeed to download and compile nginx_user -- user to run nginx service as nginx_version -- version of nginx to download and compile nginx_worker_processes -- number of worker processes to start

 Dependencies
 ------------

-mnn.nginx -- for handlers and init script.
+N/A

 Example Playbook